 The OBD-II is a type of computer that collects information on the vehicle’s speed, mileage, emissions, and other data that are related to the car.
 The check engine unit and the OBD-II are connected.
 The role of the check engine unit is to illuminate whenever there is a problem in the system.
 Depending on the issue in the system the light will go away entirely, flash, or stay on.
-The mechanics usually use the scan tools to understand the diagnostic trouble codes. best Click here for the best OBD2 scanner.
-Similarly, with the right technical information and equipment, you can be able to tell what the issue is with your vehicle.
+The mechanics usually use the scan tools to understand the diagnostic trouble codes.

 The onboard diagnostics can be defined as the ability of the vehicle to record and send the problems that have occurred or may occur in the system.
 One of its advantages is that it can detect problems long before they occur.
 This, therefore, helps the vehicle owner to take proactive steps in fixing the problem; before it becomes worse.
 Some of the signs that show a car is faulty like heavy emissions, low-fuel economy, and low-performance can be avoided if the OBD is used.